MechanicalRock/mechanicalrock.github.io/_posts/2023-02-20-example-mapping-in-practice.markdown

 ![Example Map](/img/blog/examplemapping/examplemap.png)

 To recap the process.
-The Product Owner brings a new User Story to the session, presents to the team with a brief explanation and then the facilitator sets to work .
+The product owner brings a new user story to the session, presents to the team with a brief explanation and then the facilitator sets to work .
 I like to run my sessions as follows:

 1. Allow the Product Owner to describe the User Story including the how and why
 2. Set a timer for five minutes quiet time and allow the team to raise questions ready for the Product Owner